12 Actionable tips to help you change the record, gain confidence

 Most of us feel like an imposter sometimes, depending on what we’re doing.
 It’s harder for some of us than for others.
 Don’t let your feelings be an excuse for not doing what you want to achieve.

 The feelings and inner critic(s) often arise when we’re out of our comfort zone - and it’s good to be out of our comfort zone!
-Unless you’re a true polymath with an eidetic memory, nobody knows everything and is expert at everything (apart from my teenage daughter!).
+Unless you’re a true polymath with an eidetic memory, nobody knows everything and is expert at everything.

 Recognise your emotions, feel them, get comfortable with all of them and accept them as part of who you are - and don’t let them control you.
 Understand your story – what made you, you – and whose voice you hear – who is stepping forward to criticise you and why.
 Then, you can challenge it and tell yourself a different tale – one that’s forgiving, encouraging, that wants the best for you, pushing you on to keep trying.